 With our Foundation Course in Acting, we’ll give you practical training in all aspects of stage and screen acting with an intensive one-year part-time program (six hours per week) conducted through rehearsal and performance.

 As one of Australia’s most successful theatre schools, we know that practical experience through production-based training is the best way to learn and harness long-term skills in acting, voice, movement, improvisation and stagecraft.
 It’s what will provide the real-world skills you need to work in the industry.

-Since 2005, hundreds of students have successfully graduated from this exciting course and have gone on to secure agents and perform professionally.
+Since 2005, hundreds of students have successfully graduated from this exciting course and some have continued on to secure agents and perform professionally.

 The program is a unique concept for actor training in Australia.
 The course is production-based, meaning that students learn primarily by rehearsing and performing in front of an audience.
 This is the best and most effective way of laying the foundations for a professional acting career.

 The course is underpinned with relevant theoretical concepts and supplemented by specialist exercises when required.
-The process gives students the opportunity to learn by experience and to develop professional knowledge, skills, values and attitudes that are required for employment in the theatre and entertainment industry.
-Students accepted onto the course begin rehearsing the first production almost immediately, and perform in front of public audiences at the end of Terms 1 and 3 (Term 2 is dedicated to screen acting and there is no public performance).
+The process gives students the opportunity to learn by experience and to begin to develop professional knowledge, skills, values and attitudes that are required for employment in the theatre and entertainment industry.
+Students accepted onto the course perform on stage in our own fully-equipped theatre in front of public audiences at the end of Terms 1 and 3 (Term 2 is dedicated to screen acting and there is no public performance).

 Term 2: Screen Acting